-From a customer perspective we only hold data about you as an individual as is needed for us to perform our contractual obligations to you.
 From a marketing perspective we operate our direct marketing using these guidelines from the ICO and the DMA and within the boundaries of the Data Protection Act 1998 and The Privacy and Electronic Communications (EC Directive) Regulations 2003 which sit alongside the European General Data Protection Regulation (EU) 2016/679 (GDPR).
 We take regular external counsel on our approach and think very carefully about how to communicate with our audience.